-Ashley Hynd is a poet with mixed ancestry who lives on the Haldimand Tract and respects the Attawandaron , Anishnawbe, and Haudenosaunee relationships with the land.
+Ashley Hynd lives on the Haldimand Tract and respects all her relations’ relationships with the land.
 Like many people with mixed heritage the knowledge of her history is unclear.
-According to the stories in her family they are of Anishnawbe, Cherokee and métis decent.
-Her writing currently grapples with the erasure of her history and is as much an act of reclamation as it is a call of accountability for what has been lost.
+According to the stories in her family they are of Anishnawbe and Cherokee decent.
+Her writing often grapples with the erasure of her history and is as much an act of reclamation as it is a call of accountability for what has been lost.

-She was a member of the first KWPS Slam Residency in 2018 and the KWPS Poetry Slam Team in 2015.
-She has performed for a wide-range of events throughout Kitchener-Waterloo, including The Balderdash Reading Series (2018), Mysterious Barricades Suicide Prevention Concert (2017), Open Ears Arts Festival (2017) and Latitudes Storytelling Festival (2015).
+She was a member of the KWPS National Team (2015) and a fellow in the first KWPS Slam Residency (2018).
+She has performed for a wide-range of events including Emerging Writer’s Reading Series, Balderdash Reading Series, Mysterious Barricades Suicide Prevention Concert, Open Ears Arts Festival and Latitudes Storytelling Festival.

 Founder and facilitator of Poets & Pancakes, Ashley believes in building and fostering community.
 She sits on the editorial board for Canthius & Textile KW and is a poetry mentor with Textile KW.
 Her hobbies include trampling the patriarchy, avoiding doing the dishes and getting lost in conversations.